Azure/bicep/docs/spec/parameters.md

   secure: true
 }
 ```
-## Enum Parameter
+## Allowed Values
-String-based enumeration parameters can be declared via `allowedValues`.
+You can constrain which values are allowed using the `allowedValues` modifier:
 ```
 parameter myEnum string {
   allowedValues: [